Alaytius/OneHandedSolitare/README.md

-# OneHandedSolitare
+# OneHandedSolitaire
-An implementation of One Handed Solitare in Python
+An implementation of One Handed Solitaire in Python